 Several categories of applicants have been established to address the specific needs and situations of those applicants.
 In addition to standard Application Procedures (p.
-11), other considerations pertain to these classifications: Transfer Students (p.
-12), Readmission Students (p.
-12) Home Schooled Students (p.
-12), Early Admission or Joint/Dual Credit Enrollment Students (p.
-13), Transient Students (p.
-13), International Students (p.
-13) and Non-degree Students (p.
-14).
+11), other considerations pertain to these classifications: Transfer Students, Readmission Students, Home Schooled Students, Early Admission or Joint/Dual Credit Enrollment Students, Transient Students, International Students and Non-degree Students (see details beginning on p.
+12).